boazbk/tcs/lec_26_quantum_computing.md

 #  Quantum computing

+> # { .objectives }
+* Main aspects in which quantum mechanics differs from local deterministic theories. \
+* Model of quantum circuits, or equivalently QNAND programs \
+* Simons' Algorithm: an example of potential exponential speedup using quantum computers that predated and inspired Shor's factoring algorithm.

->_" we always have had (secret, secret, close the doors!) ... a great deal of difficulty in understanding the world view that quantum mechanics represents ...
+>_"We always have had (secret, secret, close the doors!) ... a great deal of difficulty in understanding the world view that quantum mechanics represents ...
 It has not yet become obvious to me that there's no real problem. ...
 Can I learn anything from asking this question about computers--about this may or may not be mystery as to what the world view of quantum mechanics is?"_ , Richard Feynman, 1981

->_"The only difference between a probabilistic classical world and the equations of the quantum world is that somehow or other it appears as if the probabilities would have to go negative "_, Richard Feynman, 1981
+>_"The only difference between a probabilistic classical world and the equations of the quantum world is that somehow or other it appears as if the probabilities would have to go negative"_, Richard Feynman, 1981

 There were two schools of natural philosophy in ancient Greece.
 _Aristotle_ believed that objects have an _essence_ that explains their behavior, and a theory of the natural world has to refer to the _reasons_ (or "final cause" to use Aristotle's language) as to why they exhibit certain phenonmena.